nick-martins/nickmar-netlify-website/pages/contact.md

   key: Contact
   order: 5
 ---
-Fill out the form with your name and email, and I will get back as soon as possible.
+Fill out the form with your name and email, and I will get back as soon as possible.\
+If you prefer LinkedIn, feel free to connect with me here!

-Each submission is passed through a spam filter.
+N﻿OTE: Each submission is passed through a spam filter.
 If flagged for spam please finish the CAPTCHA to send the message.
 Thank You!